 50. Please provide a list of any unresolved policy issues with regard to the licensing of SMRs.
-Please include an approximate date for when each issue was first raised, any actions taken or planned to resolve the issue, the milestone scheduled for resolution, and the projected date for resolution.26
+Please include an approximate date for when each issue was first raised, any actions taken or planned to resolve the issue, the milestone scheduled for resolution, and the projected date for resolution.

 Issue Title/Applicability Status References I. Appropriate Source In the December 29, 2011, memorandum to the Term, Dose Commission, the staff stated it would remain Staff Draft Calculations, and engaged with SMR stakeholders regarding White Paper Siting for SMRs applications of mechanistic source term (MST) (11/29/17) methods, review of pre-application white papers Applicability: SMRs and and topical reports it receives from potential SECY-16-0012 non-LWRs SMR applicants concerning source term issues (02/07/16) that discuss design-specific proposals to address MST, and considerations of research Commission and development in this area.
 If necessary, the Memo staff would propose revised review guidance or (06/20/14) regulations, or propose new guidance to support reviews of SMRs.
-Commission ha Osmania sisa masana da data d Mara 20 Memo In Commission memoranda dated May 30, (05/30/13) 2013, and June 20, 2014, the staff provided Commission updates on interactions with DOE and nuclear Commission industry organizations regarding MST.
-On Memo (12/20/11) February 7, 2016, the staff provided the Commission SECY-16-0012, which addressed (12/29/11) this item.
+Commission Memo In Commission memoranda dated May 30, (05/30/13) 2013, and June 20, 2014, the staff provided O and the state updates on interactions with DOE and nuclear Commission industry organizations regarding MST.
+On Memo February 7, 2016, the staff provided the (12/29/11) Commission SECY-16-0012, which addressed this item.
 The paper concluded that (1) SMR and non-LWR applicants can employ modern analysis tools to demonstrate quantitatively the safety features of those designs, and (2) MST analysis methods can also be used by applicants to demonstrate the ability of the enhanced safety features of plant designs to mitigate accident releases, allow future COL applicants to consider reduced distances to Exclusion Area Boundaries and Low Population Zones and potentially increase proximity to population centers.

-26 No new information was added to this section since the last report.
+&lt;sup>27 No new information was added to this section since the last report.